 How is the work of the governors organised?

 The full Governing Body meets three times in each academic year.
+The chair of governors is Mr Michael Deady.
 Much of the 'leg-work' of the governors is carried out by its three committees.
 These are:

 Minutes of the Full Governing Body are made available once they have been approved.